termbox/termbox2/README.md

 2. Build termbox2 as a library (either `make libtermbox2.so` or `make libtermbox2.a`) and link as normal.

-### Language bindings (FFI and ABI compats)
+### Language bindings

-Basic examples in the languages below are in the `demo/` directory.
+Basic FFI examples in the languages below are in the `demo/` directory.
 (Feel free to submit PRs for other languages.)

 * D
 * Go